pomonam/kronfluence/DOCUMENTATION.md

 **What should I do if my model does not have any nn.Linear or nn.Conv2d modules?**
 Currently, the implementation does not support influence computations for modules other than `nn.Linear` or `nn.Conv2d`.
-Try rewriting the model so that they use supported modules (as done for the `conv1d` module in [GPT-2](https://github.com/pomonam/kronfluence/tree/documentation/examples/wikitext)).
+Try rewriting the model so that it uses supported modules (as done for the `conv1d` module in [GPT-2](https://github.com/pomonam/kronfluence/tree/documentation/examples/wikitext)).
-Alternatively, you can create a subclass of `TrackedModule` to compute influence scores for your custom modules.
+Alternatively, you can create a subclass of `TrackedModule` to compute influence scores for your custom module.
 If there are specific modules you would like to see supported, please submit an issue.

 **How should I write task.tracked_modules?**